-Students interested in spending a full semester, or even a full academic year, at either the University of Leipzig or Humboldt University should contact the Program Advisor, Astrid Oesmann (email@example.com).
+Students interested in spending a full semester, or even a full academic year, at either the University of Leipzig or Humboldt University should contact the Program Advisor, Astrid Oesmann.

 Study Abroad in the Caribbean and Latin America

-Once students have identified a country for their study abroad semester, they will work with the Program Advisor to find the right courses at Rice to prepare them intellectually, including language courses in Spanish, Portuguese, or French.
-Students will also work with the Program Advisor to outline a feasible research project for their study abroad semester with an eye on the capstone seminar in Latin American Studies.
-Students should contact the Program Advisor to discuss the costs of study abroad and their financal aid needs.
-In most cases, study abroad is cost neutral.
-For additional details, please contact the Program Advisor, José Aranda (firstname.lastname@example.org).
+Once students have identified a country and program for their study abroad semester, they will work with the Program Advisor to find the right courses at Rice to prepare them intellectually, including language courses in Spanish, Portuguese, or French.
+For additional details, please contact the Program Advisor for Latin American and Latinx Studies, Sophie Esch.

 The Rice-Madrid Program

 The program in Spanish and Portuguese offers a unique academic and professional experience with a faculty-directed program in the Spanish capital, Madrid.
-This study abroad program provides Rice students with 6 credit hours that can count toward their major.
-Directed by Rice’s own Luis Duno-Gottberg, undergraduates spend six weeks in Madrid, normally for late May to early July, where they take one advanced course on Spanish culture and society and a second course in the form of a full-time internship at a Spanish company or NGO.
-Students will be placed in their internships based on skills, interests, and professional goals, with possibilities ranging from finances and banking to education as well as social and health services.
+This study abroad program provides Rice students with 6 credit hours that can count toward their major or minor in Spanish and Portuguese.
+Directed by Rice’s own Luis Duno-Gottberg, undergraduates spend six weeks in Madrid, normally from late May to early July, where they take one advanced course on Spanish culture and society and a second course in the form of a full-time internship at a Spanish company or NGO.
+Students will be placed in their internships based on skills, interests, and professional goals, with possibilities ranging from finance and banking to education as well as social and health services.
 While in Madrid, students are provided with home-stays for the duration of the program with carefully pre-screened Spanish families, and there is also a range of weekly cultural activities and field trips.